martinpihrt/OSPy-plugins/plugins/remote_ftp_control/README.md

 Remote FTP Control Readme
 ====

+Old extension for Python 2 (for future using in Python 3 not patched and suported)

 This plug-in makes downloading and uploading text file on the remotely via FTP for remotely control OSPy system every 60 seconds.
 When you first start the plug-in detects whether ramdisk is present, otherwise it creates and writes fstab.
 If plug-in says: "restart your linux os system!"
 You must manual reboot os via options/reboot os.
 This plugin required Webserver with PHP and FTP.